ucsc/site-campus-climate/graduate-student-compensation.md

 ### Deadlines

 Striking graduate students have had multiple deadlines by which to submit grades and receive the benefits outlined above.
 The original grade deadline was December 18th; the second deadline to avoid a Letter of Warning was February 2nd, and the final deadline to avoid dismissal from spring appointments was February 21st.
 At each stage, we have worked to be honest and clear about the outcomes for failing to honor the collective bargaining agreement.
-Given some clarity issues around the nature of the housing stipend, we have allowed faculty members until February 26th to confirm and submit all withheld grades.
+Given some clarity issues around the nature of the housing supplement, we have allowed faculty members until February 26th to confirm and submit all withheld grades.

 While the unsanctioned nature of the strike and the closed contract for teaching assistants and graduate student instructors has made conversations around additional graduate student support challenging, the outline above reflects UC Santa Cruz’s strong commitment to improving support for graduate students through many mechanisms.
 This work will continue as we advocate for our students with both the system and the state and work to provide affordable housing on and near our campus.